M15 motorway (Hungary)

 The M15 motorway (M15-ös autópálya) is a Hungarian motorway connects the M1 motorway to Bratislava, the capital of Slovakia.
 The Hungary-Slovakia border crossing is at Rajka (Hungary) and Čunovo (Slovakia).

-Until 2019, the M15 motorway featured grade separation like all motorways, but did not feature four lanes.
-The M15 has been upgraded to four lanes by December 2019, a few months ahead of schedule.
+Until 2019, the M15 motorway featured grade separation akin to all motorways, but did not feature four lanes.
+The M15 has been widened to four lanes by December 2019, a few months ahead of schedule.